Eastbourne Birdman & Seaford walk - August 2002

 No visit to the beach is complete without almost getting swamped by a

 wave.
-It was nice to cool our feet off, ready for the long walk
+It was good to cool our hot feet, ready for the long trek

-back on the hottest day for a walk in 2002, in complete contrast to
+back on the hottest day for a walk in 2002, what a contrast to walks we

 |